commitd/invest-server/vessel-archetypes/README.md

-# Vessel Archetypes
+# Invest Archetypes

 You need to build and install these to your local machine.

-Firstly ensure you've installed the rest of the Vessel Java projects using:
+Firstly ensure you've installed the rest of the Invest Java projects using:

 ```
 mvn install